 A volume is published annually with the relevant number of issues.

 The evaluation process used by the Editorial Board of Instituto de Pesca is the system by peers "blind review", ie confidentiality of the identity of both authors and reviewers, which will be maintained throughout the process.

-The journal also accepts and encourages submissions of articles written in English or Spanish.
-In case of non-native authors from countries that speak these languages, the article must be reviewed by a specialist who himself Editorial Board of Instituto de Pescamay indicate.
+Submissions of scientific articles and scientific notes should be sent, preferably in English.
+However, those sent in Portuguese or Spanish will have to be translated into English before being published.
+Translation costs will be borne by the authors.
+In case of non-native authors from countries that speak these languages, the article must be reviewed by a specialist who himself Editorial Board of Instituto de Pesca may indicate.

-All paper submitted to the BIP will be evaluated preliminarily by the Editorial Boardand, if overcome this initial screening will be sent to two expert reviewers in the covered area.
-The publication will be made only with the approval of the document by the reviewers, being the Editorial Board of Instituto de Pescafinal decision accepted.
+All paper submitted to the BIP will be evaluated preliminarily by the Editorial Board, if overcome this initial screening will be sent to two expert reviewers in the covered area.
+The publication will be made only with the approval of the document by the reviewers, being the Editorial Board of Instituto de Pesca final decision accepted.